codesue/blog/README.md

 ## Next steps

 Edit config and content files.
+If editing posts, commit and push your changes to the submodule's repo directly, then update the blog repo using `git submodule update --remote`.

 When you're happy with all your changes, refer to the Eleventy docs for [deployment instructions](https://www.11ty.dev/docs/deployment/).

 ## Folder Structure